-Ascent College is committed to safeguarding and promoting the physical, mental and emotional welfare of the adults who are receipt of their services who are described as 'vulnerable'.
+Ascent College is committed to safeguarding and promoting the physical, mental and emotional welfare of the adults that are in receipt of their services who are described as 'vulnerable'.
 All adults have the right to be safe from harm and should be able to live free from fear of abuse, neglect and exploitation.
-As Ascent College enrols students from 16, this policy also covers young adults aged 16-18.

 Recognition of the signs and indicators of abuse poses considerable challenges for most professional staff who work with adults and who do not deal with protection and safeguarding issues on a day-to-day basis.
-This is, in part because the notion of adults being at risk of abuse or neglect is one which is relatively new to our society in comparison to the longer-term acceptance of concerns of abuse for children and the now well-established systems in place.
+This is, in part because the notion of adults being at risk of abuse or neglect is one, which is relatively new to our society in comparison to the longer-term acceptance of concerns of abuse for children and the now well-established systems in place.
 Identifying abuse of adults with disabilities who may also present with a range of behaviours that challenge is not straightforward.
 It is crucial to effective safeguarding that all staff and volunteers are able to recognise signs and indicators of abuse, and this requires acceptance that adults with autism are more likely to be abused than adults without disabilities.